TanStack/query/docs/src/pages/plugins/broadcastQueryClient.md

 > VERY IMPORTANT: This utility is currently in an experimental stage.
 This means that breaking changes will happen in minor AND patch releases.
 Use at your own risk.
 If you choose to rely on this in production in an experimental stage, please lock your version to a patch-level version to avoid unexpected breakages.

-`broadcastQueryClient` is a utility for broadcasting and syncing the state of your queryClient between browser tabs/windows with the same origin.
+`BroadcastQueryClient` is a utility for broadcasting and syncing the state of your queryClient between browser tabs/windows with the same origin.

 ## Installation